York Festival of Ideas: 2015 – Secrets and Discoveries

-2016
+2016 – Tick Tock

 The 2016 York Festival of Ideas, with the theme of Tick Tock, contained more than 180 events involving inspirational speakers, performers and exhibitions, such as Sara Pascoe, Owen Jones, Zoe Williams, John Kay, Stephanie Flanders, Ruth Davies, Lynsey Hanley, Alan Travis, Princess Vittoria Alliata, Rear Admiral Chris Parry, Lyse Doucet, and Baroness McIntosh.
 Festival partners included Classic FM, BBC History Magazine, Joseph Rowntree Foundation, Quorn Foods, Aviva, and Shepherd Group.
 Subjects explored included living with floods, the future of food, equality, Europe, minds and bodies, and fragile states.

-York Festival of Ideas was a finalist in the York Cultural Awards 2016.

-2017
+2017 – The Story of Things

-The 2017 York Festival of Ideas took place from 6 to 18 June with the theme The Story of Things.
+The 2017 York Festival of Ideas took place from 6 to 18 June with the theme The Story of Things in celebration of human ingenuity and invention.

+Headline speakers included Peter Lord, Co-founder and Creative Director of Aardman, cleric and broadcaster Reverend Richard Coles, former Shadow Chancellor Ed Balls, and children's author and poet Michael Rosen.
+This festival also included an episode of BBC Radio 3's New Generation Thinkers as parts of the festival's launch night.

-2018
+2018 – Imagining the Impossible

 The 2018 York Festival of Ideas took place from 5 to 17 June under the overarching banner of Imagining the Impossible.

-2019
+The festival hosted one of the BBC's annual Reith Lectures for BBC Radio 4 with historian Margaret MacMillan on the subject of gender and warfare.

+The festival focus days revolved around the topics of The Future of UK Higher Education, Achieving Peace in the Middle East and A Date with History: Imagining Revolutions, as well as there being a Harry Potter-inspired Witchcraft and Wizardry day of events for families.

+2019 – A World of Wonder

 The 2019 York Festival of Ideas took place from 4 to 16 June under the banner of A World of Wonder.

+Speakers included the film director Mike Leigh speaking about his film, Peterloo, Debbie Horsfield, the BAFTA award winning writer of the BBC’s Poldark, and journalist Gavin Esler.
+Festival focus topics included What have universities ever done for us? and Artificial Intelligence: Looking to the future.

-2020
+2020 – Virtual Horizons

-York Festival of Ideas for 2020 was due to be held from 2-14 June 2020.
+York Festival of Ideas for 2020 was due to be held as normal from 2–14 June 2020.

-On 19 March, the Festival was postponed due to the COVID-19 pandemic.

-As a result of the COVID-19 pandemic in the United Kingdom, the festival was relaunched as the York Festival of Ideas 2020 online running instead from 2 to 14 June 2020 under the banner of Virtual Horizons.
+As a result of the COVID-19 pandemic in the United Kingdom, the festival was relaunched as the York Festival of Ideas 2020 online running instead under the banner of Virtual Horizons.
+Despite the solely online format, the festival was still able to offer a wide variety of events ranging from concerts to poetry workshops to puzzles in the (virtual) pub.

-2021

-York Festival of Ideas is scheduled to be held from 8 to 20 June 2021 under the banner of Infinite Horizons.
+Headline speakers at the Festival include journalist Emily Maitlis, the presenter of BBC Two's flagship Newsnight programme; physicist, author and broadcaster, Jim Al-Khalili; Philip Alston, former United Nations Special Rapporteur on extreme poverty; Guardian columnist Polly Toynbee; behavioural scientist Dr Pragya Agarwal; V&A Museum’s Keeper of the Asian Department, Anna Jackson; and LBC radio presenter and broadcaster Iain Dale.